Bird feeding: History

 The British naturalist James Fisher wrote that the first person recorded as feeding wild birds was the 6th-century monk Saint Serf of Fife who tamed a robin by feeding it.

-During the harsh winter of 1890–1891 in the United Kingdom national newspapers asked people to put out food for birds.
-In 1910 in the United Kingdom, Punch magazine declared that feeding birds was a national pastime.
+During the harsh winter of 1890–1891 in the United Kingdom national newspapers asked people to put out food for birds, and in 1910 in the United Kingdom, Punch magazine declared that feeding birds had become a national pastime.

 Today in the United Kingdom, most people feed year-round, and enough food is provided to support the calorie requirements of the 10 most common garden bird species.
 Bird feeding has grown into the United States' second most popular hobby behind gardening.
 In celebration of the bird feeding hobby, February was named National Bird-Feeding Month by congressional decree in 1994.

-Activity

-Bird feeding is typically thought of as an activity of bird enthusiasts.
-People who feed wild birds often attempt to attract birds to suburban and domestic locations.
-This requires setting up a feeding station and supplying bird food.
-The food might include seeds, peanuts, bought food mixes, fat, kitchen scraps and suet.
-Additionally, a bird bath and grit (sand), that birds store in their crops to help grind food as an aid to digestion, can be provided.

-Feeding bread to waterfowl at parks, lakes and rivers is also a popular activity.

 Types

 Certain foods tend to attract certain birds.
 Finches and siskin are attracted by niger (nyger or nyjer), and jays prefer maize.
 Hummingbirds, sunbirds and other nectivorous birds seek nectar.
 Mixed seed and black-oil sunflower seed is favoured by many seed-eating species due to its high fat content and thin casing.
 In Australia, meat, especially raw beef mince (or ground beef), is commonly fed to wild carnivorous birds such as Australian magpies and kookaburras.